zydezu/YouTubeSubscriptionToRSSFeeds/README.md

 Insert the RSS feeds into a feed reader and receive updates about videos from subscribed channels there!

-![A screenshot of YouTube videos in an RSS reader program called Fluent Reader](fluentReader.png) *Program show: A YouTube-supported fork of Fluent Reader [https://github.com/langballe/fluent-reader](https://github.com/langballe/fluent-reader)*
+![A screenshot of YouTube videos in an RSS reader program called Fluent Reader](fluentReader.png) *Pictured: A YouTube-supported fork of Fluent Reader - [https://github.com/langballe/fluent-reader](https://github.com/langballe/fluent-reader)*